robotics-upo/Heuristic_path_planners/README.md

 This repo contains a series of Path Planning heuristic algorithms such as A*, Theta* and Lazy Theta*.
 The purpose of this repository is to provide som classes with a pure C++ implementation with the minimum dependencies, but at the same time, to provide ROS Integration to easily run these algorithms inside a ROS Network through some ROS Nodes.

+## Code Documentation

+By default the CMake BUILD_DOC option is enabled so the doxygen documentation will be generated every time you run catkin_make.
+You can also read it [Online](https://codedocs.xyz/robotics-upo/3D_heuristic_path_planners)
 ## Dependencies

 If you want to easily run it go to the [Releases](https://github.com/RafaelRey/3D_heuristic_path_planners/releases) and download and install the desired debian package with: